 It’s run by the Nest Collective (a group of folk who like folk) and their pals Friends Of The Earth.
 Together they decided to create Campfire Club as a way to reconnect with both nature and other people, through the medium of booze, fire and song.

-For a number of weeks throughout the warmer months, they gather around a crackling firepit in one of London’s most beautiful green spaces – everything from the Culpeper community garden in Islington to Lambeth’s Oasis City Farm.
-Guests are then invited to cosy up quite literally feet away from whichever incredibly talented folk musician has been chosen to play that evening, and clink glasses as they soak up the acoustic rhythms and slowly day fades into night.
+For a number of weeks throughout the warmer months, they gather around a crackling firepit in one of London’s most beautiful green spaces, from city farms to community gardens.
+Guests are then invited to cosy up quite literally feet away from whichever incredibly talented folk musician has been chosen to play that evening, and clink glasses as they soak up the acoustic rhythms and day slowly fades into night.

 Like live music?
 Check out the best jazz bars in London